Spectrum75/Infonata/README.md

 * Dialog

 # Note:
-For checking the public ip address, an external service ipinfo.io is used.
-Link used in the scripts: ipinfo.io/ip
+For checking the public ip address, an [external service](http://ipinfo.io)is used.
+Link used in the scripts: http:ipinfo.io/ip/

 More features and fixes may be added, so stay tuned :smiley: